 After facilitating a college tour for former foster care youth, I had a discussion with one of my colleagues about language and science.
 While in Chile, along with participating in a medical internship, I also took a course in medical Spanish terminology.
 Although language and science may seem very distinct, one cannot exist without the other.
 Language serves as a medium in which science is communicated to the public.
 I realized that if I really wanted to pursue a career path in medicine, language shouldn’t be a barrier when communicating with patients or providers in related fields.
 Language plays a key role in our identities, our cultures and defines who we are and how we interact with others.

-A patient is more inclined to trust a medical provider who attempts to remove those barriers and establish a connection beyond the regular patient/ physician interaction.
+I learned that a person will be more inclined to trust a medical provider who attempts to remove those barriers and establish a connection beyond the regular patient/ physician interaction.
 It shows that the provider is willing to take the individual’s social and cultural lives into consideration in order to provide them with adequate care.
 A distrust in the medical system has only contributed to poor health outcomes for minority and underserved populations and in order to reverse these trends, we need social and culturally competent minorities in physician roles.
 My goals to become a physician are rooted in overcoming challenges in achieving health equity for all regardless of a person’s race, color, gender or creed.